sureshgadupu/PDFUtilities-Java/README.md

 ```
 > Reason: note that **BOTH** CLINE and RooCode can read `.clinerules` if kept at root.
 So you SHOULD remove the directory `.clinerules/` to avoid adding two times.

+**Note: If using Windsurf and including `.windsurfrules` at root, that will be automatically supported by RooCode too.
+So don't use `.clinerules` additionaly for RooCode.**

+> Reason: For compatibility across editors, RooCode automatically supports `.windsurfrules` and `.cursorrules/` (the older format).
+So currently RooCode is not able to read `.cursor/rules` but will read `.windsurfrules`.

 Then, create these directories in your project root:

 1. **`docs/`**